Al-Shabaab (militant group): Internet and social media

 Al-Shabaab was an early adopter among African insurgents of the Internet, which it uses to distribute its propaganda videos and for various other propaganda functions.
 Especially in its early years, it used online chatrooms and discussion forums, encouraging foreign fighters and even military commanders to post updates and field public questions about the state of the jihad.
-Particularly prominent was American-born Omar Shafik Hammami, also known as Abu Mansoor al-Amriki, who for many years kept a video blog about his life in al-Shabaab and who, from 2009, also created and posted raps about jihad.
+Particularly prominent was American-born Omar Shafik Hammami, also known as Abu Mansoor al-Amriki, who for many years kept a video blog about his life in Al-Shabaab and who, from 2009, also created and posted raps about jihad.
 Al-Shabaab also had an official website, which carried official statements and news – including sundry edicts and threats – and religious guidance.
 Since the site was closed in 2009, it has distributed its press releases and videos using other sympathetic websites, or, more commonly, using social media networks.

-Indeed, although al-Shabaab spokesmen occasionally grant interviews to "carefully semaklected" local and foreign journalists, social media networks have provided an important channel for interaction with the press, as well as for disseminating information and building support.
+Indeed, although Al-Shabaab spokesmen occasionally grant interviews to "carefully selected" local and foreign journalists, social media networks have provided an important channel for interaction with the press, as well as for disseminating information and building support.
 Al-Shabaab has used Facebook, particularly to communicate with the Somali diaspora; and it has made prolific and innovative use of Twitter since late 2011, although its first accounts were active as early as 2009.
-Online engagement with al-Shabaab surged during Operation Linda Nchi, the Kenyan offensive of 2011–12, when al-Shabaab used Twitter, under the handle @HSMPress, to urge Somalis to take up arms against the Kenyan forces and to portray its own military losses as tactical retreats.
-In an extreme example of the latter in late 2011, al-Shabaab photos purportedly showed several dozen AMISOM casualties – but, according to an African Union spokesperson, in fact showed al-Shabaab's own casualties dressed in their adversaries' uniforms.
-What received most attention, however, were tweets al-Shabaab posted mocking the Kenya Defence Forces (KDF) and sparring with Major Emmanuel Chirchir, then the KDF's official spokesman.
-Responding to Chirchir's claim that Kismayo had been captured by the KDF, al-Shabaab tweeted that the KDF "boys are a grotesque parody of an army! [al-Shabaab] can outpace ur world-class runners by far.
+Online engagement with Al-Shabaab surged during Operation Linda Nchi, the Kenyan offensive of 2011–12, when Al-Shabaab used Twitter, under the handle @HSMPress, to urge Somalis to take up arms against the Kenyan forces and to portray its own military losses as tactical retreats.
+In an extreme example of the latter in late 2011, Al-Shabaab photos purportedly showed several dozen AMISOM casualties – but, according to an African Union spokesperson, in fact showed Al-Shabaab's own casualties dressed in their adversaries' uniforms.
+What received most attention, however, were tweets Al-Shabaab posted mocking the Kenya Defence Forces (KDF) and sparring with Major Emmanuel Chirchir, then the KDF's official spokesman.
+Responding to Chirchir's claim that Kismayo had been captured by the KDF, Al-Shabaab tweeted that the KDF "boys are a grotesque parody of an army!
+[Al-Shabaab] can outpace ur world-class runners by far.
 Indeed, they 'Run like a Kenyan'".
-Showing uncharacteristic levity, al-Shabaab also suggested by Tweet that it meet a UN official for "a caramel macchiato".
+Showing uncharacteristic levity, Al-Shabaab also suggested by a tweet that it meet a UN official for "a caramel macchiato".